Pot or not? Busts highlight growing confusion over hemp

-NEW YORK (AP) — The CBD craze is leaving the war on drugs a bit dazed and confused.
+NEW YORK (AP) — The CBD craze might be leaving the war on drugs a bit dazed and confused.

 The extract that’s been showing up in everything from candy to coffee is legally derived from hemp plants, which look and smell an awful lot like that other cannabis — marijuana.
 They’re so similar, police officers and the field tests they use on suspected drugs sometimes can’t tell the difference.